aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 * `iss` - The IdP `issuer` URL
 * `sub` - The User ID at the IdP
 * `aud` - Token endpoint of the Resource Application's authorization server
-* `azp` - Client ID as registered with the Resource Application's authorization server.
+* `client_id` - Client ID as registered with the Resource Application's authorization server.
 * `exp` -
 * `iat` -
 * `scopes` - Array of scopes at the Resource Application granted to the Client